YaoLab-Bioinfo/shinyChromosome/In_Data_Format.md

 ### **1.5 Rect**

-The dataset should contain 4 columns.
+The dataset should contain 4 columns with fixed order.
 Column names are **optional**.
 **1st column**: chromosome ID.
 **2nd column**: start coordinate of rects.
 **3rd column**: end coordinate of rects.